 It’s finally time to turn the page on 2020.
 And what better way to do it than to consider five digital marketing and advertising trends we think will grip our attention in 2021?

 5 Digital Marketing and Advertising Trends To Pay Attention to in 2021

 After a grueling year that all of us would rather forget, we’re all thankful to start anew.
-While we would all like to flip a switch and live in a world where COVID never happened, the reality is that the pandemic and the shifts in consumer behavior it created aren’t going away just because we threw out last year’s calendar.
+Wed all like to flip a switch and live in a world where COVID never happened.
+But the reality is the pandemic and the shifts in consumer behavior it created aren’t going away just because we threw out last year’s calendar.

 Brands and businesses will continue to operate and innovate in a world changed by a lack of in-person interaction and increased use of video conferencing, AR, remote work and online shopping (the smartest place to advertise your brand through the summer might still be the side of a delivery truck, if it weren’t already claimed by UPS, FedEx, Amazon or WalMart!).